Published Aug 15, 2024

 Tips To Prevent Compassion Fatigue

 It’s not uncommon to feel compassion fatigue, especially if you are in a caregiving role long-term.
-However, there are some tips to keep in mind that can help lessen the likelihood of experiencing it, including:
+However, there are some effective coping strategies to keep in mind that can help lessen the likelihood of experiencing it, including:

-- Taking care of yourself: Ensuring that all of your needs—physical, mental, and emotional—are consistently met is a great way to avoid compassion fatigue.
-Staying physically active, getting enough sleep, not repressing your emotions, and sticking to a consistent routine are all ways you can keep yourself in a good place.
+• Take care of yourself: Ensuring that all of your needs—physical, mental, and emotional—are consistently met is a great way to avoid compassion fatigue.
+Getting regular exercise and enough sleep, not repressing your emotions, and sticking to a consistent routine are all ways you can keep yourself in a good place.

 Resources for Compassion Fatigue